IIIF/api/source/api/annex/services/index.md

 This document is not subject to semantic versioning.
 Changes will be tracked within the document.

 _Copyright © 2012-2014 Editors and contributors.
-Published by the IIIF under the CC-BY license._
+Published by the IIIF under the [CC-BY][cc-by] license._

 **Editors**